browserengineering/book/book/rendering-architecture.md

 optimizations.
 Think how annoying it would be to type in the name of a new website if the old one was getting in the way of your keystrokes because it was doing a lot of very slow work.
-Likewise, scrolling a web page with a lot of slow JavaScript is quite painful unless the scrolling is threaded.
+Likewise, scrolling a web page with a lot of slow JavaScript is sometimes painful unless the scrolling is threaded, even for relatively good sites.

 Unfortunately, threaded scrolling is not always possible or feasible.
 In the best browsers today, there are two primary reasons why threaded scrolling may
 fail:

-* There are JavaScript events for listening to a scroll, and if the event handler for the [`scroll`][scroll-event] event calls `preventDefault` on the first such event  (or via [`touchstart`][touchstart-event] on mobile devices), the scroll will not be threaded in most browsers.
+* There are JavaScript events for listening to a scroll; if the event handler for the [`scroll`][scroll-event] event calls `preventDefault` on the first such event (or via [`touchstart`][touchstart-event] on mobile devices), the scroll will not be threaded in most browsers.
 Our browser has not implemented these events, and so can avoid this situation.[^real-browser-threaded-scroll]

 [scroll-event]: https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event
 [touchstart-event]: https://developer.mozilla.org/en-US/docs/Web/API/Element/touchstart_event